 The state of Oregon imposes harsh penalties against those convicted of domestic violence, which is defined as any threatening, abusive, or violent behavior between adult members of the same household.
 Intimate partner violence is a subset of domestic violence that involves spouses or romantic partners.
 This can also include ex-spouses and ex-partners.

-If you have been charged with domestic violence, do not talk to the police until you have first spoken to a Portland domestic violence attorney.
+If you have been charged with domestic violence, or you are facing a restraining order, do not talk to the police until you have first spoken to a Portland domestic violence attorney.
 At the Law Office of Graham C. Fisher, the initial consultation is free, and we answer our phones 24/7.
 The sooner you call, the sooner we can help you put your life back together.

 For decades past, domestic violence charges were quietly swept under the rug.
 It is only recently that the spotlight has finally fallen on violent abuse in the home.
 Oregon Revised Statute 133.055(2) has helped usher in a new era of hyper-awareness, but it has come at a cost.
 By giving the alleged victims of domestic violence unprecedented legal power, we have also opened the door to false allegations and wrongful convictions.